 This information will help you start to understand the company culture and provide insight into the Interviewer, their objectives and priorities, which may give you an indication of the type of interview questions they may ask.
 Also, if you have worked for the same company in the past and have mutual contacts this is a good talking point, and helps you build empathy and rapport with the interviewer.

 Dressing appropriately for interview is important and this doesn't always mean wearing a business suit.
 Try and find out what the interviewing company's dress code is in advance, so you arrive for the interview appropriately dressed.
-If you are travelling to interview straight from work and not wearing a suit, let the employer know in advance as it will be better than having to explain yourself once you arrive on site.
+If you are travelling to the interview straight from work and not wearing a suit, let the employer know in advance as it will be better than having to explain yourself once you arrive on site.

 Body language is an important consideration.
 Speaking clearly, eye contact, smiling, a firm handshake and sitting up straight all sounds like common sense but it is easy to let nerves get the better of you.
 Leaning slightly forward and mirroring the interviewers body language are techniques that are often used to create the right impression.

 The majority of modern interviewing is competency based, with technical questions also used.
 The interviewer is looking for specific examples of achievements in certain tasks.
 Prepare for the interview by trying to anticipate the type of questions you may be asked and prepare your answers.
 When talking about your achievements be clear and precise but cover all the key points.
-Rely on work based examples to demonstrate your point and back up your response to questions raised.
-The interviewer will then be able to relate to specific work based examples used to emphasise your point.
-Be open and honest with the interviewer, this is crucial in establishing trust and rapport.
+Rely on work-based examples to demonstrate your point and offer up further detail until you sense the interviewer is satisfied with your answer.